GannettDigital/simulato/docs/_pages/walk-through.md

     type: 'ViewStoryModal',
     name: 'article1ViewModal',
 ```
-Here we are creating and adding a component to the expected, as we did before with adding the mainSiteLayout, we will be adding the ViewStoryModal component, whcih as you might have guessed displays the storymodal.
-As this action is particular to article1, we will include it as the name of the view modal. the final thing we are sending is the state of the component we are adding, which is detailed below.
+Here we are creating and adding a component to the expectedState, as we did before with adding the mainSiteLayout, we will be adding the ViewStoryModal component, whcih as you might have guessed displays the storymodal.
+As this action is particular to article1, we will include it as the name of the view modal.
+The final thing we are sending is the state of the component we are adding, which is detailed below.
 ```js
 state: {
     displayed: true,